Compensation for pain and suffering

 How is pain and suffering compensation calculated?

-There is no strict calculation of compensation for pain and suffering.
-Damages are assessed based on the impact of the injury on each individual.
-For example, two people might have the same injury but respond very differently.
+Pain and suffering compensation is assessed based on the impact the injury had to the individual.
+There is currently no strict calculation of compensation for pain and suffering; for example, two people might have the same injury but respond very differently.

 Each case is unique and different, and everyone suffers different consequences from their injuries.